Dre Campbell Farm

 Good and Bad Onion Companion Plants

-When it comes to companion planting, it’s important to know which plants you can grow alongside onions and which ones should be avoided.
+It is important to know which plants can be grown alongside onions and which ones should be avoided when companion planting.

-In this article, we’ll discuss some of the best and worst companion plants for onions, so you can maximize your onion harvest.
+This article will discuss some of the best and worst companion plants for onions to maximize your onion harvest.

 Good Companion Plants for Onions